Charel-G/underfloor-heating-planner/README.md

 This repository contains a small HTML5 application for planning underfloor heating layouts.
 It supports multiple floors, snapping walls and zones, distributor rectangles and automatic pipe routing.
-Pipes are drawn from the chosen distributor to each zone using horizontal and vertical segments that avoid walls when possible.
-If a direct line is blocked, an A* search with a Manhattan heuristic finds the shortest axis‑aligned route.
+Pipes are drawn from each distributor to its zones using an A* search that explores eight directions.
+Diagonal steps are straightened into horizontal and vertical segments so the pipes never run at odd angles or through walls.
-After reaching the zone the pipes fill it in a serpentine pattern and then return to the distributor along the same path.
+After reaching the zone, a serpentine loop is drawn inside it and the return line follows the supply path back to the distributor.

 ## Features